alexch/codelikethis/public/lessons/client_side_coding/ajax.md

 * (2005) AJAX Name coined by Jesse James Gerrett [0]

-# Jesse James Gerrett Quote
+# Jesse James Garrett Quote

 > Ajax isn’t a technology.
 It’s really several technologies, each flourishing in its own right, coming together in powerful new ways.
 Ajax incorporates: